Settings of Datama Compare Extension

 1.1.9.
 Share scales between primary and secondary comparison

-keep the same scale for two waterfall plots
+Keep the same scale for the two waterfall plots.

 2. Fonts